canoo/grails-ulc/README.md

     Packages the application as a war.
 You're tasked with deploying this file to an application server of your choice.

+6. To purge all created artifacts you can use the command

+        grails clean

 This is all that you need to get started developing an ULC application for Grails.
 You will find more information about ULC and available components by browsing the PDF files that are bundled with the plugin.